Horses are flight animals and are designed to run away from trouble. It’s a survival thing — and completely natural horse behaviour.

 10. Success comes in small stages, and you won’t achieve everything in one session.
 Look for small improvements and do this exercise little and often.

-Exercise 2: Add a little pressure
+Exercise 3: Add a little pressure

-“Once your horse is happy with the bottle, take it up a notch and see if you can touch them with it,” advises Richard.
 “You’ll probably go back to square one, with them over-reacting, but be consistent and, once they stand still, remove the bottle.
 Do this without shaking it at first as involving the noise will be too much.”

-With time, a spooked horse will learn to lower their head and stand relaxed with the bottle touching them.
-You want them to be curious about the bottle and actively seek a closer look.
 The horse may be brave enough to put their nose on it and have a sniff.
 When you feel your horse is ready, try touching them all over with the bottle, but always go back a step if necessary.

-Exercise 3: Do a startle test
+Exercise 4: Try a startle test

 “Once they’ve got over the shock of the bottle, see if the horse will follow you on a loose line as you walk in front of them, shaking the bottle at the same time,” explains Richard.
 “They’ll like this as they’ll be fooled into thinking that if they follow it, it goes away.”

-This is a good time to do a ‘startle’ test.
-Surprise the horse with it by quickly shaking it over one shoulder while you’re walking along.
-It could be a crisp packet or a scary bird flying by.
 How does the horse react?
 The correct reaction is for your horse to stand still immediately.
 With more training, they’ll learn to keep walking when these things happen.
 This may take time of course, but as with everything else, repetition is key.

-Meet the expert: Richard Maxwell is an equine behaviourist who has combined conventional and natural training methods to develop his own style of practical horsemanship.
+Richard Maxwell is an equine behaviourist who has combined conventional and natural training methods to develop his own style of practical horsemanship.